husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 ## Connecting to the Cloud ##

-There are a few methods to connect your to husarion cloud.
+There are a few methods to connect your controller to [Husarion Cloud](https://cloud.husarion.com).
 First one is universal for all of our devices and the other two apply only to CORE2-ROS controllers.
 For all of them you will need to register your own account on [Husarion Cloud](https://cloud.husarion.com).
 We will describe all three in great detail.

 ### Connecring using mobile device and browser ###